 There are a number of different types of drywall textures, each with its own unique look and feel.

-One popular option is skip trowel texture, which creates a textured finish that resembles stucco.
+One popular option is skip trowel texture, which creates a textured finish that resembles a plaster or stucco appearance.

 Another popular option is orange peel texture, which gives the wall a bumpy, pebbled appearance.